rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 MACCS Keys
 ==========

 There is a SMARTS-based implementation of the 166 public MACCS keys.
-This is not currently supported by the RDKit's fingerprint generators
+This is not currently supported by the RDKit's fingerprint generators, so you have to use a different interface.

 .. doctest::